-Author’s note on this article titled The Spanish Colonisation of Las Americas.
-I will endeavour to answer as many questions as possible; I will not go deep.
+Author’s note on this article titled The Spanish Colonization of Las Americas.
+I will endeavor to answer as many questions as possible; I will not go deep.
 By giving you small pathways.
 They will allow you, the reader, to go where your curiosity guides you.
 So much more fun and personal that way.

 Mode of transport – sorted.
-Now 12 facts of Las Americas before the history can begin.
+Now 12 facts about Las Americas before the history can begin.

 - Las Americas is the 4th largest continent with the 5th largest population in the world.